joanapazcardoso/cv/README.md

 ## PROFESSIONAL EXPERIENCE
 ### Marketing Leader at TALLER DIGITAL BUSINESS - Outsourcing Company - (October 2014 to May 2016)
-Strong performance with agile methodologies and lean management.
+Strong performance with Agile Methodologies and Lean Management.

 Planning and execution of digital communication projects on daily operation, including social media, SEO, inbound and content marketing.

 Planning of marketing activities through fixed schedule and macro projects to help the company achieve the desired results.

 More than 10 macro projects successfully executed.

 Brand restructuring as well as their contact points.
 (New site, new blog, new logo, new promotional materials)

 Structuring and monitoring of KPI’s and metrics of the actions developed by the marketing area.

-Management of changes and improvements.

-Support the commercial area through institutional materials, business proposals and post sales presentations.
+Management of changes and improvements in the business.
+Support the commercial area through institutional materials, business proposals and after sales presentations.

 Product Marketing Management: El Tracker - beta version - SaaS developed by the company to facilitate the event tracking.

+Developing the Customer Success strategy for the product, as onboarding, activation and retention email marketing, webinars, online guides, user research and many others.

+Focus on education of the customers to build and nurture their level of satisfaction with the services and products.

 Conversion and activation of more than 1000 qualified leads to a specific B2B market.

+Increased over 80% the production of new content.

 Content production (posts and eBooks) for the Taller Blog.

-Increased over 80% the production of new content.

 An increase of the company's website audience in 400% and over 100% on the blog’s audience.